401-advanced-javascript-MichaelEclavea/data-structures-aglorithms-401/code-challenges/linkedList/README.md

 # Singly Linked List
 <!-- Short summary or background information -->

+## Kth index of Node
+This test will take in a kth(number) and display the node index of input K.

 ## Challenge
 This challenge builds a linked list that takes in specific data and passes all inputed tests.